WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Soledad-Li/meetings-with-kirstie.md

 #### Where do you need help from Kirstie?
 * Advice on [moderation workflow](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/593)
     * Is it clear enough?
+    * KW: Thank you for taking me through it!!
+Looks great - a few edits in the meeting 😸
 * Advice on [Homepage Prototype](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1&title=homepage_autspaces#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1LmNptvWpwAFvOId9OMjN_9ffUWzTSgxg%26export%3Ddownload)
     * Is the logic clear?
     * Does the Homepage include too much information?
+    * KW: Quite a lot of information but really ueful to have the draft!
+Chatted in the meeting about which parts could be pulled out a little 😺

 ---
 ### Date: 24 November 2021
 #### Who helped you this week?